-Policy decisions in other regions can help inform how managers can make prudent decisions while assessing hatchery programs.
-While some hatcheries are primarily managed to meet harvest goals, we assume that an IFRS hatchery program would focus on minimizing the risk of extirpation and increasing abundances.
+While there are no immediate plans to implement an IFRS hatchery program in B.C., policy decisions in other regions can help inform how managers can make prudent decisions while assessing hatchery programs.
+Some hatcheries are primarily managed to meet harvest goals, but we assume that an IFRS hatchery program would focus on minimizing the risk of extirpation and increasing abundances.
 The goals of a hatchery program range along a spectrum depending on the severity of extinction risk, and the program's goals are expected to progress with time and population recovery.
 These goals include 1) preventing extirpation, 2) increasing the spatial distribution of the population via reintroduction, and 3) increasing the abundance of natural runs (HSRG 2014; Anderson et al. 2020).
 Meeting any of these goals requires that the unsupplemented population is below carrying capacity.